memflow/memflow/README.md

 ## Running Examples

-All examples support the memflow plugin inventory system.
+All examples support the memflow connector inventory system.

 Run memflow_win32/read_keys example with a procfs connector: